5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 I changed the following:

-- Removed Linux support since most users don't use Linux
+- Removed Linux support since most users don't use Linux.
+You can follow this [guide](https://www.insanelymac.com/forum/topic/349838-guide-using-openlinuxboot-to-easily-boot-linux-from-opencore/) if you want to enable it.
 - Removed Bootchime support
 - Added mandatory Kernel Quirks required to boot macOS
 - Added required SSDT Hotpatches for each platform (some are disabled – check before deployment)